Pamir-AI/distiller-cm5-mcp-hub/projects/speaker-mcp/README.md

 ### Common Issues

 **1. "Speaker service not available: Piper library not loaded"**
-- Verify `distiller-cm5-sdk` is properly installed
+- Verify `distiller-cm5-sdk` is properly installed at `/opt/distiller-cm5-sdk`
 - Check that the Piper library is accessible from the SDK
-- Ensure all dependencies are installed with `uv sync`
+- Ensure all dependencies are installed with `pip install -e .`

 **2. "Speech streaming failed" errors**
 - Use `get_speaker_status` to check service health